 Choosing an accounting method is a significant part of getting your Form 8949 ready for filing.
-On TaxBit, you can use one of three different accounting methods:
+On TaxBit, you can use one of two different accounting methods:

-All three methods are accepted by the IRS when it comes to filing your tax forms.
-You can find more information on FIFO and Specific ID in this blog article HERE.
+Both methods are accepted by the IRS when it comes to filing your tax forms.
+You can find more information on FIFO and HIFO by account/wallet in this blog article HERE.

 Below is an overview of each cost basis assignment method to help you make an informed decision about which method is best for your situation.